edictlab/SimpleFSM/README.markdown

 ```

 States specified as `:new` in any `transitions_for` statement are created if they are not explicitly defined using the state statement.
-However, if `:exit` and `:enter` actions for the state are required the state statement must be used.
+However, if `:exit` and `:enter` actions for the state are required the `state` statement must be used.
 States specified in the fsm block will become available in
 the objects that are instances of the class with the `fsm` specification.
 For every event in the `fsm` block, an object will get a method with the same name, which
 can be used to generate the event.

+Only one transition in `transitions_for` specifications for the current state can be performed.
+When an event is invoked, the transitions for the current state are evaluated in the order they are specified inside the `fsm` specification.
+The first transition that is triggered on the event is then performed.

 ### Starting the machine